Broken Authentication

 PhotoGallery

 Sometimes we see developers signing their cookies with a shared secret.
-However, instead of using secure methods, such as JWT, the use crafted signing processes.
-Consider the following code Python:
+However, instead of using secure methods, such as JWT, (again) they use crafted signing processes.

 def get_cookie(app_key, username):